frimpongemanuele/HomeLab/docs/architecture.md

 * Snapshot functionality
 * Backup integration
 * Linux-based administration
+* Hardware passthrough
-* Flexible hardware passthrough
+* Flexible storage management

-It allows multiple infrastructure technologies to be tested on a single physical machine.
+It allows multiple infrastructure technologies to be tested on a single physical system.

+---

+## Why a VM for Home Assistant?

+Home Assistant OS benefits from running as a complete appliance.

+Using a dedicated VM preserves:

+* Supervisor support
+* Add-ons
+* Straightforward updates
+* Backup integration
+* Device passthrough

+---

-### Why LXC for Jellyfin?
+## Why LXC for Jellyfin?

-Jellyfin does not require a complete virtual machine.
+Jellyfin does not require a full virtual machine.

 Using LXC provides:

 * Lower memory overhead
 * Lower storage overhead
 * Direct Linux integration
-* Straightforward GPU device passthrough
+* Straightforward GPU passthrough

-### Why a Separate Docker LXC?

-Running Docker separately avoids mixing application containers with the Proxmox host.

-This improves organization and reduces the number of applications installed directly on the hypervisor.

-### Why exFAT?

-The external media disk needs to remain portable.

-Using exFAT provides native or straightforward compatibility across multiple operating systems while supporting large media files.

-The trade-off is that exFAT lacks many Linux-native filesystem features such as Unix permissions, journaling, and advanced integrity mechanisms.

-For a future dedicated storage server or NAS, a filesystem better suited to server workloads would be preferable.

 ---

+## Why a Separate Docker LXC?

+Running Docker in a dedicated LXC prevents application containers from being installed directly on the Proxmox host.

+This improves:

+* Organization
+* Separation
+* Maintainability
+* Backup management

+Docker inside LXC does, however, require relaxed container security settings and is therefore documented as a conscious trade-off.

+---

+## Why a Dedicated Pi-hole LXC?

+DNS is an important infrastructure service.

+Keeping Pi-hole outside the Docker host means DNS filtering can continue to operate independently of Docker maintenance or failures.

+---

+## Why a Separate WebApp Lab?

+Experimental applications should not share the same trust level as stable infrastructure.

+The dedicated WebApp LXC provides a controlled environment for:

+* Development
+* Deployment testing
+* Hardening
+* Security experiments

+and can later be isolated further using VLAN segmentation.

+---

+## Why exFAT?

+The external media disk must remain portable.

+exFAT provides compatibility across:

+* Linux
+* Windows
+* macOS

+while supporting large media files.

+The trade-off is that exFAT lacks several Linux-native filesystem features such as:

+* Unix permissions
+* Journaling
+* Advanced integrity features

+For a future dedicated NAS or storage server, a server-oriented filesystem would be more appropriate.

+---

-## Current Limitations
+# Current Limitations

-The present architecture is intentionally practical rather than enterprise-grade.
+The current architecture is intentionally practical rather than enterprise-grade.

-Current limitations include:
+Known limitations include:

-* Media and local Proxmox backups share the same physical HDD
+* Media and Proxmox backups share the same physical HDD
 * No full VLAN segmentation yet
 * Single physical Proxmox node
 * No storage redundancy
 * No high availability
-* Docker inside LXC requires relaxed AppArmor configuration
-* External USB storage represents a single point of failure
+* External USB storage is a single point of failure
+* Docker inside LXC requires relaxed AppArmor settings
+* Several services depend on the same Docker LXC
+* Security monitoring is still being expanded
+* No dedicated IDS/IPS or SIEM is currently deployed

-These limitations are documented rather than hidden because they represent areas for future experimentation and improvement.
+These limitations are intentionally documented because they represent future learning and improvement opportunities.

 ---

-## Future Architecture
+# Future Architecture

 Planned improvements include:

 * Dedicated backup storage
 * VLAN-based network segmentation
 * Inter-VLAN firewall policies
+* Dedicated Lab VLAN
-* Gluetun VPN isolation for download traffic
+* Dedicated downloader VPN isolation
 * Centralized security logging
 * Wazuh or Suricata integration
+* Expanded Prometheus exporters
+* Grafana alerting
 * Automated configuration backups
-* Infrastructure deployment using Ansible
+* Infrastructure deployment through Ansible
-* Secret management
+* Secrets management
-* Expanded monitoring and alerting
+* Internal HTTPS expansion
+* Improved backup testing
+* Additional controlled cybersecurity workloads

-The long-term objective is to evolve the HomeLab from a single-node self-hosted environment into a more segmented and observable infrastructure platform while preserving simplicity and low operational cost.
+The long-term objective is to evolve the HomeLab from a single-node self-hosted environment into a more segmented, observable, secure, and reproducible infrastructure platform while maintaining reasonable complexity and operating cost.